fanbyprinciple/fastai/README.md

 my fast.ai v3 and v4 repo :smile_cat:

-fastai makes me happy
+fastai makes me happy, to be able to finally put ml into practice !

 Note: The video lectures given in youtube and the site are very different.
-The best place is the site as the latest books are present.
+The best place is the site, I expect it to be updated with latest stuff.

-for v4 I will follow www.github.com/fastai/fastbook.
+for v4 I will follow,
+FASTBOOK -  <www.github.com/fastai/fastbook.>

+## Important things discussed in chapters:

+### Chapter 4

+1. arrays and tensors
+1. broadcasting
+1. SGD
+1. Choice of a loss function
+1. role of mini batches
+1. Math of basic neural network

+## Putting what you learnt in practice

 check out MicPie's guide : <https://github.com/MicPie/fastai-pytorch-course-vienna/blob/master/README.md>